Dr. Katherine Okesson

 Katherine Okesson has participated in several PBS specials and has appeared in online orchestral documentaries.
 She has participated in the Piccolo Spoleto Festival, the Spoleto Festival, Eastern Music Festival, Taos Music Festival, the National Orchestral Institute, and the Hot Springs Music Festival.

-Her orchestral performance venues include some of the best known arts centers in the United States, including the Lensic Performing Arts Center, the Myerson Symphony Center, the Yale Gordon Symphony Center, and Alice Tully Hall (New York).
+Okesson has also performed in some of the best known arts centers in the United States, including the Lensic Performing Arts Center, the Myerson Symphony Center, the Yale Gordon Symphony Center, and Alice Tully Hall (New York).
 As a child, she performed at the White House Christmas Party for President Bush Sr. and his family.
-While at the Chicago Lyric Opera House, Mrs. Okesson had the privilege of collaborating with members of the Grammy-award winning Vermeer Quartet in performances of Handel’s Messiah.
+While at the Chicago Lyric Opera House, she had the privilege of collaborating with members of the Grammy-award winning Vermeer Quartet in performances of Handel’s Messiah.
 In 2015, she performed at the Milan Conservatory of Music in Milan, Italy.

-Mrs. Okesson’s available cds include premiere recordings of Libby Larsen’s Dreaming Blue and Meira Warschauer’s Jerusalem, Open Your Gates, “Open Your Gates and Receive God’s Glory.”
-Mrs. Okesson also played the Baroque violin on two recordings featuring the Smithsonian Chamber Players.
+Okesson’s available cds include premiere recordings of Libby Larsen’s Dreaming Blue and Meira Warschauer’s Jerusalem, Open Your Gates, “Open Your Gates and Receive God’s Glory.”
+She also played the Baroque violin on two recordings featuring the Smithsonian Chamber Players.
 She was featured as a soloist with the Coeur D’Alene Symphony Orchestra and the Midwest Chamber Ensemble.

-Mrs. Okesson graduated from the Peabody Conservatory of Music with a BM in Violin Performance (studies with Violaine Melancon of the Peabody Trio and Yung-Ku Ahn, founder of the Seoul Orchestra).
+Okesson graduated from the Peabody Conservatory of Music with a BM in Violin Performance (studies with Violaine Melancon of the Peabody Trio, Earl Carlyss of the Julliard Quartet, and Yung-Ku Ahn, founder of the Seoul Orchestra).
 She received her Performer’s Certificate in Violin from Northern Illinois University (studies with Mathias Tacke and the Vermeer Quartet).
 Her graduate work includes a Master of Music from KSU (studies with Dr. Cora Cooper) and postgraduate studies at the University of South Carolina.
-She is currently completing a DMA in Violin Performance at the University of Kansas, where she holds ABD status.
+She received a DMA in Violin Performance from the University of Kansas.
+Her dissertation is called Selected Violin Works of Alan Scott ‘Vaness’ Chakmakjian Hovhaness: Two New Performance Editions with Historical Discussion, Compositional Style Overviews, and Pedagogical Considerations.

 Her website is http://katherineokesson.com/